mobizt/Firebase-ESP32/README.md

 This library includes FirebaseJson Arduino library, the easiest JSON parser, builder and editor.

 FirebaseJson usages are so simple as you read, store and update(edit) the JSON node in Firebase RTDB.

+It doesn't use the recursive call to parse or desialize complex or nested JSON objects and arrays.

+This makes the library can use with limited stack memory device.

 Since you declare the FirebaseJson (object) or FirebaseJsonArray, use the functions `setJsonData`, `add`, `set` and `remove` to build or edit JSON object and use `get` to parse the node's contents.